 Dr. Marks’ recent research includes a study where she used an app to deliver medical education about diabetes technology.
 Participants received authentic, case-based scenarios focused on the technologies to help them apply knowledge of these technologies to real-world clinical scenarios involving insulin pumps and CGMs.
 All of the education was delivered through questions and explanations in an effort to keep the learners engaged with the curriculum.
 The questions were repeated over 3-4 months to improve learning and long-term knowledge retention.
 The study showed that knowledge and confidence about these technologies improved and ultimately led to better patient care.

-Dr. Marks presented two posters at the International Society for Pediatric and Adolescent Diabetes (ISPAD) meeting in October related to her efforts to make these technologies more accessible:
+Dr. Marks presented two posters at a recent International Society for Pediatric and Adolescent Diabetes (ISPAD) meeting related to her efforts to make these technologies more accessible: